-Ellen DeGeneres And Chris Evans Make A Film Together!
+Ellen DeGeneres And Chris Evans Make A Film Together

 Chris then smiled and gushed about the film that they would be working together on, Jekyll.

 Jekyll is a movie adaptation of a BBC One miniseries that took place in 2007 of the same name.
-Ellen, Marc Platt and Jeff Kleeman shall produce the film through their company, A Very Good Production.
+Ellen, Marc Platt, and Jeff Kleeman shall produce the film through their company, A Very Good Production.

-Chris Evans shall be playing the lead role of Tom Jackman a descendent of Doctor Jekyll.
+Chris Evans shall be playing the lead role of Tom Jackman, a descendant of Doctor Jekyll.
 This would be far from what we’ve seen Chris doing in his other films.
-He shall be putting down his shield and his romantic comedies for the role of character that kills for fun.
+He shall be putting down his shield and his romantic comedies for the role of a character that kills for fun.

 Tomorrow, my show's all new with Captain America and Princess BabyGoatVideos (that's me).